binary-butterfly/validataclass/docs/03-basic-validators.md

 The list of allowed values may contain mixed types (e.g. `['banana', 123, True, None]`).
 Also the allowed values can be specified with any iterable, not just as a list (e.g. as a set or tuple).

 Like most other validators, the validator will first check the type of input data and will raise an `InvalidTypeError` for types that are not allowed.
 Those allowed types will be automatically determined from the list of values by default (e.g. with `['foo', 'bar', 'baz']` only strings will be accepted, while the mixed type example from above will accept all of `str`, `int`, `bool` and `NoneType`).

 Optionally the allowed types can be explicitly specified using the parameter `allowed_types`.

+If the input value is not valid (but has the correct type), a `ValueNotAllowedError` will be raised.
+This error will include the list of allowed values (as "allowed_values"), as long as this list is not longer than 20 items.

 **Examples:**